jgally/project_vignette/README.md

 #Turning this into a table that is readable in R
 readable_table <- fromJSON(rawToChar(my_data$content))

-#Picking out the personid, displayname, gender (to assure correctness), culture, and objectcount
+#Picking out the personid, displayname, gender (to assure correctness), culture, objectcount, and datebegin
-selected_table <- select(readable_table$records, personid, displayname, gender, culture, objectcount)
+selected_table <- select(readable_table$records, personid, displayname, gender, culture, objectcount, datebegin)
 }

 #Printing out the table a little nicer as a tibble